 The otherwise appealing incessant monsoon rains with the mesmerizing smell of wet soil, brings in with it an invisible army of germs that cause outburst both inside and outside the body.
 Different kinds of skin problems during monsoon must be oh-so-familiar to you, right?
-But did you know that a major reason for it is the diet you intake.
+But did you know that a major reason for it is the diet you take?
 Surprised?
+Well, our working nutritionist in Delhi, Uttam Nagar wasn’t!

 Find out how: